CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 To fix a bug foiund after deployment I would first make the repository private, then try to fix the bug by removing all the unnecessary functions, then add each of the less important functions one at a time to try and find the bug.
 This is essentially the same process as first decomposing the program, then beginning Unit Testing, then Integration Testing and finally System Testing.

 **4. Outline how you would maintain clear documentation and ensure the program remains easy to update in the future.**\
 The README file will be updated every time there is a new release, and the Comments and DocStrings would make it easy to understand what each function does and what it is for.
-This provides clear documentation formakign the program easy to update in the future.
+This provides clear documentation for making the program easy to update in the future.

 ### Final Evaluation